mburakbilgic/AutoMessage/README.md

 Update the [phonebook.csv](https://github.com/mburakbilgic/AutoMessage/blob/master/phonebook.csv) with a real phone number, when you download this repo.

 After that opening the repo in your os and run your terminal.
-Under the repo path, call this command
+Under the repo move to the ../wp_automsg path, call this command

-$python wpchallenge.py -c run
+$python wp_automsg_script.py -c run

 Note: If you using two or more monitor in your pc, please make sure your browser open in the same screen with your terminal.